bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-07-26-newsletter.md

 Proposals (BIPs)][bips repo], [Lightning BOLTs][bolts repo], and [Bitcoin Inquisition][bitcoin inquisition repo].*

-- [Bitcoin Core GUI #740][] Show own outputs on PSBT signing window FIXME:Murchandamus
+- [Bitcoin Core GUI #740][] updates the [PSBT][topic psbt] operations dialog to mark outputs paying your own wallet with “own address”.
+This eases assessment of an imported PSBT’s outcome, especially that the transaction returns change to the sender.

 {% include references.md %}
 {% include linkers/issues.md v=2 issues="740,1096" %}